 I could imagine that Stewart yelled at Alex after the show because he was joking about this stuff that Stewart takes very seriously.

-Then maybe he got into talking about how he was going to kick Santilli's ass, which Alex referenced that Stewart was yelling and saying he was going to kick someone's ass.
+Then maybe he got into talking about how he's going to kick Santilli's ass, which Alex, you know, you referenced that Stuart was yelling and saying he was going to kick someone's ass.

 So maybe that happened after they stopped recording or after the interview.